basp/pixie/README.md

 Every new material will have have a white color and some *Phong* values that make sure it shows up.
-If you are going to use a particular material multiple times you probably should cache it but otherwise it is often easy to just set it inline.
+If you are going to use a particular material multiple times you probably should cache it but otherwise it is probably better to set it inline.
 ```
 var s = new Cube()
 {